robaldwin9/GPT-Discord-Bot/README.md

        1. Read Messages/View channels
        2. Manage Messages
    - [openAI](https://openai.com/) site where you will create an account, and get your `gptToken`

 2. Build the application with `mvn clean install`

 3. Copy `gptBot.jar`, `log4j2.xml`, and `config.properties` to the directory you wish to deploy the bot to, and run with `java -jar gptBot.jar`

+### Moderation

+Discord bot automatically runs a moderation request on all openAI prompts, to ensure this application does not violate OpenAi's content policy.

 ## Supported Commands